Zahra-Siadati/gltf-statistics/README.md

 var stats = getAllStatistics(gltf); // Returns an object with the statistics
 ```

-We can also get the number of draw calls and rendered primitives for the sub-graph where a given node is the root:
+We can also get the number of draw calls and rendered primitives for a sub-graph where a given node is the root:
 ```
 var getDrawCallStatistics = require('gltf-statistics').getDrawCallStatistics;
 var gltf = // glTFJSON